![]() |

 British inventor Thomas Newcomen, began to be used in the coal mines of Belgian

 and Charleroi.
-The use of steam engine led to new bounds when it came to coal
+The engine led to new bounds when it came to coal

 output of Belgium.